 Good topic.
 Owing to my role here, I (thankfully) secured access to a university years back and spent the past years in structured self-education in steroid biology with current teaching materials, as well as completing distance courses on subjects like neurotransmission and genomics.
 Aside from the academic work regarding best practices and the choices of appropriate validated instruments, I had to learn several technical skill sets for the construction of the survey, which I believe is an unprecedented use of the development software (PLEASE take the survey by the way - you can access it by the bar graph in the top right of the forum on a desktop or laptop).
-I have been working for about a year on a literature review for our scientific contacts.
+I have been working for about a year on a literature review.
 The significant cognitive impairment I suffer has been a serious trial for me, on top of the extreme impacts PFS has had on my body and general health.
 I am sadly at the very hard end of this condition and often completely disabled.
 Forcing my brain to work at the level I need for the short time I even can often feels like walking through a relentless blizzard.

 Throughout, what I have found helps more than anything is the software Microsoft Onenote.
 If you don’t use it, I would consider giving it a go, whatever the scale of your work.
 I use it as part of the office subscription and I imagine there may be a free trial.